 Like many industries, pharma manufacturing wants to use big data, artificial intelligence and machine learning to improve operations and stay competitive.
 And although many companies use on-site manufacturing intelligence systems, these are quickly becoming outdated, causing a lot of pain, problems and cost.
 Is it time for pharma and biotech to move up into the cloud and reap the benefits of modern manufacturing intelligence?
 And if so, where should they begin?

 Shifting demands, price changes and portfolio pressures mean pharma manufacturers need to stay competitive today more than ever before.
 Data analysis and manufacturing intelligence (MI) is a big part of this.
-Indeed, companies have been collecting and analysing data on-site for some time now, spending a significant amount of money on data structures and data scientists to create bespoke tools and methods.
+Indeed, companies have been collecting and analyzing data on-site for some time now, spending a significant amount of money on data structures and data scientists to create bespoke tools and methods.

 These early efforts to build up MI have brought useful knowledge to companies.
 However, there are still limitations to this approach.
 For example, in spite of the sophistication and expense of these systems, gaps in data still occur.
 These gaps are referred to as “dark data” - pockets of isolated information from separate systems that are only monitored and analyzed for local use and not for the benefit of the entire organization.
 In fact, according to a study by Franzosa and Jacobson in 2015, in the US alone 70% of manufacturing data collected is never actually used[i].